 This casual Latin bistro serves house-made Salvadoran pupusas (thick cornmeal tortillas stuffed with a variety of ingredients like meats, cheese, and vegetables), tamales, and pasteles.

 This eclectic Latin American cuisine features bright flavors and raciones-style dining (mid-size, share-plates).
 Try the prawns in agua chili.

 Denver's authentic Cuban restaurant.
 Don't miss the mojitos.

-The Latin American menu is straightforward: corn, chiles, meat, shrimp, veggies, chicken—and it's spectacular.
-Enjoy soulful dishes such as the cheesy smoked pork belly masa cakes.
+The Latin American menu is straightforward: corn, chile, meat, shrimp, veggies, chicken—and it's spectacular.
+Enjoy authentic dishes such as the piquant camarones diablo or a soulful bowl of pork carnita pozole.

 Get a taste of el sabor latino at this Peruvian restaurant, bar, and nightclub where there’s plenty of room to savor authentic seafood dishes like ceviche or the cau cau de mariscos.
 Once you’re stuffed, head to the dance floor and salsa the night away.